christopherdebeer/simcap/src/web/GAMBIT/README.md

 ## Getting started

 - Presuming you have a SIMCAP PALM device
-  - or compatible Espriuno device (Puck 2?)
+  - or compatible Espriuno device (Puck 2? runnig GAMBIT firmware)
 - "tap" your Phone to the device
 - and follow the advertised NFC notification,
 - which will direct you to this repositories hosted Web UI